Coroners (Determination of Suicide) Bill [HL]

 Overview

-This bill mandates that coroners in England and Wales investigating suicides must record their opinion on any relevant factors contributing to the death, specifically including gambling addiction.
-This information, while protecting the deceased's identity, may be shared with relevant care providers to aid in preventing future suicides.
+This bill amends the Coroners and Justice Act 2009 to require coroners or juries investigating suicides to record their opinion on any relevant factors contributing to the death, specifically including gambling addiction.
+This information may be shared with relevant care and support organizations, while protecting the deceased's identity.

 Description